 The great virtue of Roundhand is its simplicity.
 It may seem like a humble virtue but it is not therefore to be disregarded.
 Any Roundhand lends itself to circumstances in which you want to communicate sincerely and without pretension: poems by Robert Frost, instructions in case of zombie attack, children's alphabet posters, letters of advice to your younger self, diaries for publication, etc.

 For a historical version of the script, see (again, always; it's a wonderful book) Michelle Brown and Patricia Lovett's The Historical Sourcebook for Scribes, pp. 111-120.

 Italic is a beautifully legible calligraphy alphabet, elegant without being fussy, and has been taught for generations as the foundation of good cursive handwriting.
 It's not as simple as it looks to dash it off at speed!
 However, learning this script is well worth the effort.
 I offer a couple of pages to help – one on specific Italic letterforms, and one of more general Italic tips on issues like spacing, and I also recommend:

-Copperplate is written with a finely pointed, very flexible steel nib which opens and closes with pressure to produce thick and thin lines.
+Copperplate is usually written with a finely pointed, very flexible steel nib which opens and closes with pressure to produce thick and thin lines.
 It's called 'copperplate' because today's calligraphers tend to write it in imitation of the very fine, heavily slanted scripts of eighteenth- and nineteenth-century engravings on copper plates.
 The engraved letters themselves were cut after beautifully hand-written examples, none of which survived the reproduction process required to publish them.

 Copperplate-type calligraphy alphabets have an old-fashioned flavour but not too distant in time: think Interview with the Vampire, Dickensian clerks scratching away, or, in the US, the copy of the Declaration of Independence held in the National Archives.